 Lake Josephine was diagnosed with an aggressive invasion of Eurasian Water Milfoil in late 2012.
 Eurasian Water Milfoil (EWM), is a contamination that cannot be eradicated, and requires aggressive and ongoing treatment to control.
 Left unchecked, it can overtake a lake, making it unnavigable by boats and unsafe for swimming and water sports.

 As an example, Lake Minnetonka has also had significant problems with EWM.
-It was first found in 1996 in one bay, which has nearly been choked out.
-It has now spread to multiple parts of the lake, impacting swimming and boating.
-Two drownings have been attributed to the weed infestation.
+It was first found in 1996 in one bay, which was nearly choked out.
+Thereafter, it spread to multiple parts of the lake, impacting swimming and boating.
+Two drownings were attributed to the weed infestation.
 One victim was a member of the U of M swim team, who was training in the lake.
-Lakeshore property owners in impacted areas have seen their home values plummet 30-50%.
-Each spring through Fall, lake residents have to harvesters operating full-time to try to remove the weeds, at a cost of $200,000.
+Lakeshore property owners in impacted areas saw their home values plummet 30-50%.
+Each spring through Fall, lake residents have two harvesters operating full-time to try to remove the weeds, at a cost of $200,000.